-- Let the ice cream sit on the counter for about 20 minutes to soften.
+- Let the ice cream sit on the counter for about 15 to 20 minutes to soften.

 - Give the ice cream a stir to make it uniform in consistency.

-- Place a graham or cookie on a flat surface, bottom side up, and top with a thick layer of the ice cream.
+- Place a graham square on a flat surface, bottom side up, and top with a thick layer of the ice cream (about ¼ cup).
 It doesn't need to be pretty at this point.

 - Once the sandwiches have chilled for about 20 to 30 minutes, remove them one by one and smooth the sides.

-- If desired, place some chocolate chips on a plate, and roll the ice cream sides to cover.
+- If desired, place some chocolate chips or sprinkles on a plate, and roll the ice cream sides to cover.
 Freeze until solid, about 30 minutes.

 - Individually wrap the ice cream sandwiches and keep them in the freezer until cravings strike.

 Nutrition Notes: The nutrition facts are based on Honey Maid graham crackers and So Delicious vanilla cashew milk ice cream.
 Obviously the nutrition can vary widely based on the dairy-free ice cream that you choose.